-Starting with the 2011 financial year, 20 % of the bonuses of the members of the management board are retained and deposited in a personal clearing account based on sustainable, longterm, multi-annual performance criteria.
+Starting with the 2011 financial year, 20 % of the bonuses of the members of the Management Board are retained and deposited in a personal clearing account based on sustainable, long-term, multi-annual performance criteria.
 The payment from the personal clearing account will take place at the end of the term of the management agreement.

-Furthermore, the members of the management board have the right to a company car.
-Accident insurance provides coverage in the event of death or disability, a private liability insurance policy covers the legal liability of the members criteria annual performance of the management board which may arise from third-party personal injury, property damage or financial losses.
+Furthermore, the members of the Management Board have the right to a company car.
+Accident insurance provides coverage in the event of death or disability, a private liability insurance policy covers the legal liability of the members of the Management Board which may arise from third-party personal injury, property damage or financial losses.
 The board members are also covered by legal expense insurance in the event of claims resulting from administrative or criminal violations.
 Insurance coverage exists for damage claims resulting from third-party or group financial losses as the result of neglect of duty during service for the company.
 The company bears the costs for these insurances.
+The members of the Management Board are subject to a competition clause for the period of their service.
+If a member of the Management Board is dismissed without cause, the fixed base salary is paid for the full term of the contract.
+The management contracts of all members of the Management Board expire on 31 December 2018.